 ‘Are you ready, Missy?’

 ‘I suppose I am…’ But Missy is a little taken aback.
-Her magic isn’t as strong as her sister’s, and doing this thorough cleansing ritual has severely drawn upon her reserves.
+Her magic isn’t as strong as her sister’s, and doing this thorough cleansing ritual has shaken her up.
 Even Granny’s features seem a little drawn.

-With a nod to her sister, Granny begins the summon and is soon in a trance like state.
+With a nod to her sister, Granny begins the summons and is soon in a trance like state.

-Missy joins her, and shortly both witches’ forces are united.
+Missy joins Granny exactly when she is supposed to, and shortly both witches’ forces are united.

-Only silence follows her request.
+There is only silence following her request.
 Granny swallows, fighting the urge to raise her head.
 Suddenly a cackle of mad laughter tears the silence apart, stopping as abruptly as it started.
 A scale covered hand reaches out right under Granny’s nose, palm up.

 ‘Give it to meeee!’